Guy-Shaw/charset-devolve/README.md

 Trace invalid UTF-8 byte sequences on stderr.

+`--trace-untrans`

+Trace Non-ASCII UTF-8 runes that are valid, but have no translation (cannot be devolved).
+Trace on stderr.

 ## Exit Status

 If there were no invalid UTF-8 runes in the input,